skx/evalfilter/README.md

     //
     // You can see that comments are prefixed with "//".
     //
-    // In my application a phone-call would be trigged if this
+    // In my application a phone-call would be triggered if this
     // script hit `return true;`.
 If the return value was `false`
     // then nothing would happen.
     //